najlot/LogService/README.md

 This allows services to be grouped by user.

-This design also supports the possibility of separating service groups by creating a new user, making it easier to manage logs in an environment with many different.
+This design also supports the possibility of separating service groups by creating a new user, making it easier to manage logs in an environment with many different service groups.

 # Next steps
 - Cleaning of Messages after a defined amount of time